This information will help you care for yourself after your breast implant surgery.

 - You will have a gauze bandage covering your incision (surgical cut).
 This bandage will be held in place by your bra or clear tape.

-- You may have a plastic drain in place when you leave the hospital.
-This is inserted in your chest and will drain the fluid from your surgery.
+- You may have a Jackson-Pratt® drain (JP drain) in place when you leave the hospital.
+This is a plastic drain that’s inserted in your chest to drain the fluid from your surgery.
 The drain is usually removed 1 to 2 weeks after your surgery.
-Your nurse will teach you how to care for it.
+Your nurse will teach you how to care for it before you go home.

 - If you will be traveling by car, place a small pillow or towel between the seat belt and your reconstructed breast.
-The skin over your reconstructed breast is often thin and can easily be scraped which can lead to infection.
+The skin over your reconstructed breast is often thin and can be scraped easily.
+This can lead to infection.

-- If you have a bandage that is held in place by your bra, remove it and replace it with new one at least once a day.
+- If you have a bandage that’s held in place by your bra, remove it and replace it with new one at least once a day until your follow-up appointment.
+At your follow-up appointment, your doctor or nurse will tell if you can stop.

-- To create a natural fold under your breast, your doctor placed stitches under your skin which you will not see.
-These stitches will dissolve on their own and do not need to be removed.
-These stitches may cause you to feel a pinching or pulling sensation, and can be painful.
-If you have any pain, take the pain medications that you were given when you were discharged from the hospital.
+- To create a natural fold under your breast, your doctor placed sutures (stitches) under your skin that you won’t see.
+They will dissolve on their own and don’t need to be removed.
+These sutures may cause you to feel a pinching or pulling sensation and can be painful.
+If you have any pain, take your pain medication.

 For the first 48 hours after your surgery: